yuripinheirot/tabnews-scrapy-ia/README.md

 ## 📝 Overview

-The `tabnews-scrapy-ia` application is designed to scrape content from specified URLs, process the data, and provide summarized results through a FastAPI interface.
+The `tabnews-scrapy-ia` application is designed to scrape content from specified URLs on [TabNews](https://www.tabnews.com.br/), process the data, and provide summarized results through a FastAPI interface.
 It leverages Scrapy for web scraping, FastAPI for building the API, and a custom AI summarization module to condense the content.

 ## 🛠️ Technologies Used